-Table 11.
+Table 12.
 The Plan Cache table contains the following columns:

-Metric Description Used Size The amount of space in the plan cache, in megabytes, which is allocated to this object. % Cache The percentage of plan cache used by this plan.
+Metric Description Database The database where the object resides.
+Owner The object's owner.
+Object The object name. Туре The object type.
+An object can have one of the following types: Stored procedure Prepared statement Ad hoc query Replication procedure Trigger View Default User table System table Check Rule Use Count The number of times this cache object has been used since the plan was created.
+Reference Count The number of objects that reference this cache object.
+Used Size The amount of space in the plan cache, in megabytes, which is allocated to this object. % Cache The percentage of plan cache used by this plan.
 SQL Query Text The name of the procedure, or the first 128 bytes of the batch submitted.
 Language The language of the connection that created the cache object.
 Each connection can individually set an SQL Server language to be used for the connection.
 NOTE: Running identical plans that use several, incompatible language formats decreases the plan cache hit rate.
 To avoid language issues, ensure that all identical plans use the same language.
 Date Format The date format used by the connection that created the cache object.
 NOTE: Running identical plans that use several, incompatible date formats decreases the plan cache hit rate.
 To avoid date issues, ensure using the same date format for all applications.